libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects.

 ## Changelog:
+0.031

+-Reworked some internal prompts, internal monologue consistancy issue should be fixed.

+-Various Bug Fixes

 0.03

 -Improved Episodic Memory Implementation